andrzej-mag/meshx_consul/docs/README.md

   * management of long running proxy binary commands used by service mesh data plane,
   * automatic TCP address generation for mesh service and upstream endpoints.

-`MeshxConsul` primary purpose is to be used by other `Meshx` packages: `MeshxRpc` and `MeshxNode`.
+`MeshxConsul` primary purpose is to be used with other `Meshx` packages: `MeshxRpc` and `MeshxNode`.
 Package can also be used with any other user client/server application running on top of TCP protocol.
 UDP is not supported.

-`MeshxConsul` using service mesh software (Consul) backed up by proxy application (eg. Envoy) will enhance user application with features characteristic to mesh environment, especially: mTLS traffic encryption, service ACLs, proxy traffic management features, possibly load balancing and high availability and others.
+`MeshxConsul` using service mesh software (Consul) backed up by proxy application (e.g. Envoy) will enhance user application with features characteristic to mesh environment, especially: mTLS traffic encryption, service ACLs, proxy traffic management features, possibly load balancing and high availability and others.
 Please refer to [Consul documentation](https://www.consul.io/docs) for additional details.

 ## Requirements
 `MeshxConsul` requires access to Consul agent ([installation instructions](https://www.consul.io/docs/install)).
 Additionally proxy application supported by Consul to run service mesh data plane is needed.
 Mainstream proxies supported by Consul: Consul built-in [Connect Proxy](https://www.consul.io/docs/connect/proxies/built-in), [Envoy Proxy](https://www.envoyproxy.io/), [HAProxy](https://github.com/haproxytech/haproxy-consul-connect).